-The smallest ever single-serve espresso machine by from Nespresso, this machine has two versions: one by Breville and one by De’Longhi.
+This capsule machine, which is Nespresso‘s smallest-ever single-serve espresso maker, has two versions: one by Breville and one by De’Longhi.
 Both versions of the Essenza are perfectly compatible with Nespresso coffee pods, and both models have many of the same features and are almost the same price.

-With its sleek look in design, the Essenza is a nice fit for any style of kitchen.
-Though it can come in many colors to complement any kitchen decor, and it’s also designed to be as compact and space-efficient as possible.
-The water reservoir is located on the back of the machine and is able to store enough water to allow you to brew several times in a row before it needs to be refilled.
+With its sleek look in design, the Essenza is a nice fit for any style of kitchen, as it comes in a wide variety of colors to complement any kitchen’s décor and is compact and space-saving.
+The water reservoir is located on the back of the machine and can store enough water to allow you to brew several times in a row before it needs to be refilled.

-When brewing, the Essenza is able to heat up water to the ideal brewing temperature in only 30 seconds.
+This powerful little brewer features a one-touch extraction method that can produce an impressive 19 bars of pressure, and when brewing, the Essenza can heat water to the ideal brewing temperature in only 30 seconds.
 Forgot to turn your machine off?
-The Essenza makes it easy for you by automatically shutting off after 9 minutes of sitting idly.
+This pod espresso machine makes life easier for you by automatically shutting off after nine minutes of sitting idly.

-This powerful little machine features a one-touch extraction method that can produce an impressive 19-bars of pressure.
 However, it is important to note that the Essenza only takes Original coffee pods by Nespresso, not the Vertuo line.
-But where it is limited in this aspect, we believe the pros actually outweigh the cons for the Essenza.
+But where it is limited in this aspect, we believe the pros outweigh the cons for the Essenza.

 Mr. Coffee Espresso Café Barista